-Our business plan calls for managerial assistance fee revenue to equal or exceed our operating expenses (excluding interest expense).
-During the fiscal years ended September 30, 2003 and 2002 and the three months ended December 31, 2003, we recorded managerial assistance fee revenue of \$0.9 million, \$1.7 million and \$0.3 million, respectively.
-However, during the fiscal years ended September 30, 2003 and 2002 and the three months ended December 31, 2003, and 2002 and the three months ended December 31, 2003, operating expenses (excluding interest expense) exceeded managerial assistance fee revenue by approximately \$2.9 million, \$1.2 million and \$0.7 million, respectively.
-Because we typically generate managerial assistance fee revenue only when we make new loans, our relatively slow pace of loans during the 2003 and 2002 fiscal years and the first quarter of fiscal 2004 led to this shortfall.
-In the future, we will need to make loans at a faster pace in order to meet this objective.
-However, we believe that, as the economic environment improves, we will be able to make sufficient new investments so that over time our managerial assistance fee revenue will equal or exceed our operating expenses (excluding interest expense), although there can be no guarantee that we will be able to do so.
+Our business plan has historically called for managerial assistance fee revenue to equal or exceed our operating expenses (excluding interest expense).
+During the fiscal years ended September 30, 2003 and 2002 and the six months ended March 31, 2004, we recorded managerial assistance fee revenue of \$0.9 million, \$1.7 million and \$0.6 million, respectively.
+However, during the fiscal years ended September 30, 2003 and 2002 and the six months ended September 30, 2003 and 2002 and the six months ended December 31, 2003, operating expenses (excluding interest expense) exceeded managerial assistance fee revenue by approximately \$2.9 million, \$1.2 million and \$1.7 million, respectively.
+Because we typically generate managerial assistance fee revenue only when we make new loans, our relatively slow pace of loans during the 2003 and 2002 fiscal years and the first two quarters of fiscal 2004 led to this shortfall.

 Prior to making an investment, we ordinarily enter into a non-binding term sheet with the potential borrower.
 These non-binding term sheets are generally subject to a number of conditions, including but not limited to the satisfactory completion of our due diligence investigations of the potential borrower's business and reaching agreement on the legal documentation for the loan.
 Typically, upon execution of the non-binding term sheet, the potential borrower pays us a non-refundable fee for our services rendered through the date of the non-binding term sheet.
-We recognize this as management fee revenue upon execution of the non-binding term sheet.
+We have historically recognized this as management fee revenue upon execution of the non-binding term sheet.
+Following the externalization of our management, these services will be provided by Gladstone Management, which will receive substantially all of the fees associated with these services.
+In the future, we may provide certain services to our portfolio companies in addition to those provided by Gladstone Management, for which we may receive fees.

 In the event that we expend significant effort in considering and negotiating a potential investment that ultimately is not consummated, we generally will seek reimbursement from the proposed borrower for our reasonable expenses incurred in connection with the proposed transaction.
 Any amounts collected are recognized as "other income" in the quarter in which such reimbursement is received.
 Also, in the event that we have incurred significant legal fees in connection with the transaction, we will typically also seek reimbursement for these expenses from the proposed borrower.
+Following our engagement of Gladstone Management, any amounts collected for expenses incurred by Gladstone Management in connection with unconsummated investments will be reimbursed to Gladstone Management.
+Amounts collected for these expenses incurred by us will continue to be reimbursed to us.
 However, there can be no guarantee that we will be successful in collecting any such reimbursements.